 Have you been waiting for the right time to explore a great business idea?
-Are you looking for a safe place to explore the idea's potential with experienced business people and possibly win $20,000 to help make the idea a reality?
+Are you looking for a safe place to explore the idea's potential with experienced business people, pitch your idea to investors and possibly win $20,000 to help make the idea a reality?
 You are looking in the right place.

 The focus of this program is on the business plan or business model and is not limited to technology entries.